- SAP filed a motion to dismiss Teradata’s complaint.

 “Teradata’s real complaint is that SAP chose to offer this integrated system with HANA, rather than integrating with Teradata’s database; the antitrust laws, however, are designed to prevent injury to competition, rather than injury to competitors,” SAP said.”

-This is a very strange wording by SAP.
+This is a bizarre wording by SAP.
 However, the issue that SAP is hoping the judge is confused by is that the restrictions are not technical.
 Teradata has been integrating to (often Oracle) databases on customers with SAP applications for decades.
 The issue is not technical; it is how SAP setup the charges and used indirect access to cut off their database from being accessed by Teradata.
 Indirect access is a violation of the tying arrangement discussed previously and covered in the article SAP’s Indirect Access Violates US Anti Trust Law.
 Notice Teradata’s use of the specific term tying arrangement in this quote from the complaint.

 “On information and belief, SAP has also begun significantly restricting Teradata’s ability to access customers’ SAP ERP data stored in HANA (which is necessary for the functional use of Teradata’s EDAW products), thereby ensuring the success of its tying arrangement in coercing customers to adopt HANA.”

 Teradata is being blocked because of SAP’s unwarranted tying arrangement between S/4HANA and HANA.
 Teradata is a competitor, and SAP is not competing with them by offering customers to choose between HANA and Teradata.
-They are using the SAP ERP system, previous versions which did not have these restrictions, to be restricted.
+They are using the SAP ERP system, previous versions that did not have these restrictions, to be restricted.

 This is stated in the Teradata complaint.